Welcome to my profile,

 My practice space is a 10-15 minute walk from Epping Underground Station on the Central Line, and is well served by a number of bus routes.
 A wide car park is located two minutes walking from the practice and it is free after 6pm and Saturday morning.

 The Counselling Room used is big and spacious and able to offer proper safe distancing.
 Furthermore, there are 4 roof windows to allow a constant form of ventilation.
+In the photo section you can see three different angles of the room itself.

 If you have any questions or concerns, or would like to arrange an initial consultation, please feel free to contact me by email: firstname.lastname@example.org or phone: 0781 7565837 or simply use the email button on this page.
 If I can't be reached immediately, I will get back to you as soon as I can.